minprog/progbg2/intro/index.md

   words.
 That way you can easily check each iteration and know what the right output should be.
 You can incrementally make your test set harder as you write more code.
-Think about what the most difficult input would be (possible edge cases?) and incrementally add those in your test set.
+Think about what the most difficult input to your program would be (possible edge cases?) and incrementally add those in your test set.

 ## Recursion

-Recursion is a powerful tool that allows you to solve some complex problems in only a few lines of code.
+Recursion is a powerful tool that can help you to solve some complex problems in only a few lines of code.
 A recursive function is a function that calls itself, we will look at some examples.